 One of the key benefits of an asset management planning solution is that it often produces a shift in mindset.
 What we've learned from our clients is that instead of viewing the assets themselves as liabilities, they begin to see them as an investment in and of themselves - as enablers of success.

 Seeing their value from this standpoint means organisations take more of an interest in the maintenance of their assets - one of the core features of any asset management system.
 Think of it like your house: if you don't maintain it properly and you let it deteriorate the value of that property will fall over time.
 As a result, you'll have to spend more to repair it than you would if you'd maintained it properly from the beginning.
 It's the same with all assets - if an organisation doesn't maintain the financial value of them, they'll end up costing that organisation more money than necessary.
+That is why an asset maintenance plan can be helpful.

 The insights an organisation can glean from the data produced by their asset management solution means purchasing should become more efficient and cost-effective.
 The right solution will provide an organisation with a more strategic view of their asset portfolio requirements, and that enables more options and better decision-making around procurement.
 For example, if a housing provider has an accurate view of their long-term requirements for heat pumps, and then went through a procurement process with suppliers, they're likely to benefit from reduced capital costs and reduced maintenance costs because of the specification of a common product.